 When developing your savings plan, try to also work out a weekly budget for expenses.
 This will allow you to cut back on anything you don’t feel is necessary, boosting your savings potential.

-Consider how many nights you eat out every week or whether your gym membership is actually worth it!
+Think whether you need to eat out every week or whether your gym membership is actually worth it!

 Look At High-Interest Savings Accounts

-People that think seriously about their deposit savings may have high-interest savings accounts set up to increase their finances every month.
+Australians that think seriously about their deposit savings have a high-interest savings account set up to increase their finances every month.

 Take a look at online savings accounts that include a higher interest rate and minimal fees.

-Are There Any Other Costs Of Buying A Property in Australia?
+Are There Any Other Costs of Buying a Home?

 Along with your deposit and the LMI, you may face other costs and legal fees.
 These will include: